-The ratio of operating expenses to total revenue for three month period ended January 31, 2016 was 84% compared to 76% for the three month period ended January 31, 2015.
-The ratio traditionally is higher during the winter months and decreases as the fiscal year progresses.
+The ratio of operating expenses to total revenue for three month period ended January 31, 2017 was 95% compared to 84% for the three month period ended January 31, 2016.
+The costs increased during 2017 due to higher operating costs as a result of the expansion of the payments department, the replacement of a senior executive and other general and administrative expenses.
+Correspondingly, the ratio traditionally is higher during the winter months and decreases as the fiscal year progresses.
 This is due to the cyclical nature of the business as the Company has more exchange volumes from March to September and the Company is able to redeploy the currency it purchases in the summer months from its branch locations and resell it to other bank and non-bank customers, thus bypassing currency wholesalers and widening its gross margins.
 The Company expects this ratio to remain steady in the short term.
-In time, the Company can increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy excess currency purchased by its branches, affiliate partners, and other clientele.
+In time, the Company can increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy currency purchased by its branches, affiliate partners, and other clientele.